 - Exploration of the sensory properties of food

 - Development of vocabulary surrounding food

 - Strategies for appropriately removing food from the mouth

 If you have concerns about your child’s feeding, give us a call at 410-274-0041 today.

-Caroline Braun is a speech-language pathologist at Kid Connections therapy in Severna Park, Maryland.
-She specializes in working with children diagnosed with Autism Spectrum Disorders, Pediatric Feeding Disorders, and who are medically complex.
+Caroline Braun was a speech-language pathologist at Kid Connections Therapy in Severna Park, Maryland.